ucs-compute-solutions/ConvergedInfrastructure_IMM_Terraform/README.md

 ### Define the Cisco Intersight provider

-Each of the directories contain a file named "proivder.tf".
+Each of the directories contain a file named `provider.tf`.
 Update this file with  API key ID and Secret Key file.
 The endpoint changes if you are using  Cisco Intersight appliance.

 ```
 provider "intersight" {